openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 tf.saved_model.save(model,'model')
 ```

 Then follow the above instructions for the SavedModel format.

 > **NOTE:** Do not use other hacks to resave TensorFlow* 2 models into TensorFlow* 1 formats.

-> **NOTE**: Currently, OpenVINO™ support for TensorFlow* 2 models is in preview (aka Beta), which means limited and not of production quality yet.
-OpenVINO™ does not support models with Keras RNN and Embedding layers.

 ## Custom Layer Definition